chegehimself/thriller_diary_api/README.md

 # setup Database
 * make sure you have [__postgresql__](https://www.postgresql.org/download/linux/ubuntu/) installed and running properly.

-* open the terminal and type the following commands to create the database and the users table
+* open the terminal and type the following commands to create the database and the required tables

 ```
 - psql -U postgres